UAE Accounting Essentials for IT SMEs: IFRS & Corporate Tax (2026)

 Accounting & Tax Compliance: Your Financial Blueprint

-International Financial Reporting Standards (IFRS) — All UAE companies, regardless of size, must prepare their financial statements in accordance with IFRS.
-This ensures consistency, transparency, and comparability.
-Key IFRS standards relevant to IT businesses include IFRS 15 (Revenue from Contracts with Customers) and IFRS 16 (Leases).
+International Financial Reporting Standards (IFRS) — All UAE companies must prepare their financial statements in accordance with IFRS.
+Key standards relevant to IT businesses include IFRS 15 (Revenue from Contracts with Customers) and IFRS 16 (Leases).

 Corporate Tax Compliance — As of 2026, IT SMEs are subject to 9% Corporate Tax on profits exceeding AED 375,000.
 Accurate financial statements prepared under IFRS are the basis for calculating taxable income.
 Proper classification of R&D expenses, software development costs, and foreign exchange gains/losses is critical.